The absolute WORST water levels - ClassicRadar

 The water level: The Arwing sits back while you hop in the Blue Marine, a sub built without any lights to cut through the deep ocean.
 The result is a murky, sloppy and predictably difficult level in a game otherwise known for free-flying fun.
-Nintendo returned to this area in 2006’s Star Fox Command and left the Blue Marine docked at home – maybe to install proper equipment for its possible Wii debut?
+Nintendo returned to this area in 2006s Star Fox Command and left the Blue Marine docked at home--maybe to install proper equipment for some kind of future debut?

 Skies of Arcadia